zhonghan721/tp/docs/DeveloperGuide.md

       in the feedback message.

    3. Test Case: `customer delete 0`{.swift}.</br>
-      Expected: No Customer is deleted, an Error indicating invalid command format is shown in the feedback message.
+      Expected: No Customer is deleted.
+Error indicating invalid command format is shown in the feedback message.

    4. Test Case: `customer delete -1`{.swift}.</br>